Extremal metrics on toric surfaces: K a hler geometry on toric surfaces

 where $\mc L_{K}$ is the linear functional

-where $d\mu$ is the Lebesgue measure on $\mathbb R^n$ and on each face F $d\sigma$ to be a constant multiple of the standard $(n-1)$-dimensional Lebesgue measure (see \cite{D1} for details).
+where $d\mu$ is the Lebesgue measure on $\mathbb R^n$ and on each face F $d\sigma$ is a constant multiple of the standard $(n-1)$-dimensional Lebesgue measure (see \cite{D1} for details).
 In \cite{D1}, Donaldson defined the concept of $K$-stability by using the test configuration (Definition 2.1.2 in \cite{D1}).
-Recall the definition of relatively K-polystability for toric manifolds(cf. \cite{Sz}). \begin{defn} [relatively \rm{K}-polystable] Let $K\in C^{\infty}(\bar\Delta)$ be a smooth function on $\bar\Delta$. $({\Delta},K)$ is called {\em relatively \rm{K}-polystable} if $\mc L_{K}(u)\geq 0$ for all rational piecewise-linear convex functions $u$, and $\mc L_{K}(u)=0$ if and only if $u$ is a linear function. \end{defn} In this paper, we will simply refer to relatively K-polystable as polystable.
+We recall the definition of relatively $K$-polystability for toric manifolds(cf. \cite{Sz}). \begin{defn} Let $K\in C^{\infty}(\bar\Delta)$ be a smooth function on $\bar\Delta$. $({\Delta},K)$ is called {\it relatively $K$-polystable} if $\mc L_{K}(u)\geq 0$ for all rational piecewise-linear convex functions $u$, and $\mc L_{K}(u)=0$ if and only if $u$ is a linear function. \end{defn} In this paper, we will simply refer to relatively K-polystable as polystable.

 We fix a point $p\in \Delta$ and say $u$ is normalized at $p$ if

 By Donaldson's work, we make the following definition. \begin{defn} $({\Delta},K)$ is called uniformly stable if it is polystable and for any normalized convex function $u\in \mc C^\infty(\Delta)$